rust-lang/book/nostarch/chapter15.md

 that point to it.
 A node shouldn’t be cleaned up unless it doesn’t have any edges pointing to it and so has no owners.

 You have to enable multiple ownership explicitly by using the Rust type `Rc<T>`, which is an abbreviation for *reference counting*.
 The `Rc<T>` type keeps track of the number of references to a value to determine whether or not the value is still in use.
 If there are zero references to a value, the value can be cleaned up without any references becoming invalid.

 Imagine `Rc<T>` as a TV in a family room.
 When one person enters to watch TV, they turn it on.
 Others can come into the room and watch the TV.
 When the last person leaves the room, they turn off the TV because it’s no longer being used.
-If someone turns off the TV while others are still watching it, there would be uproar from the remaining TV watchers!
+If someone turns off the TV while others are still watching it, there would be an uproar from the remaining TV watchers!

 We use the `Rc<T>` type when we want to allocate some data on the heap for multiple parts of our program to read and we can’t determine at compile time